siicomebill/magazine/README.md

 Thank you for contributing to our project, please follow our [code of conduct](CODE_OF_CONDUCT.md) in order to keep everything clean and organized!

-## Credentials for the local environments
+## Credentials for the offline local environment

 | email          | password |
 |----------------|----------|